peteroupc/colorpicker/README.md

 ## How to use:

-In general, include the scripts "cbox.js" and "objlib.js" to your HTML:
+In general, include the scripts "cbox.js" to your HTML:

-    <script type="text/javascript" src="objlib.js"></script>
     <script type="text/javascript" src="cbox.js"></script>

 When the page is ready, it will convert certain textboxes into color pickers: